mora-lab/installing/neo4j/README.md

 **If you want to stop neo4j running, just press `Ctrl + C`.**

-**(4) In a browser, open http://localhost:7474/**
+> 11. In a browser, open http://localhost:7474/

 <img src="images/image-20210712172427079.png" alt="image-20210712172427079" style="zoom:67%;" />

-**(5) Connect using the username 'neo4j' with default password 'neo4j'.
-You'll then be prompted to change the password.**
+> 12. Connect using the username 'neo4j' with default password 'neo4j'.
+You'll then be prompted to change the password.

 <img src="images/image-20210712172520981.png" alt="image-20210712172520981" style="zoom:67%;" />

-**(6) Introduce of neo4j browser**
+> 13. A view of the neo4j browser:

 <img src="images/image-20210712172810394.png" alt="image-20210712172810394" style="zoom:50%;" />

-# Install neo4j with Docker
+## Installing neo4j with Docker

-neo4j docker official Images: https://hub.docker.com/_/neo4j

-The raw files for building this neo4j images: https://github.com/neo4j/docker-neo4j

-## 1 Docker

-Docker installation can be see at https://docs.docker.com/get-docker/.

-#### Docker Containers, Images and Registry relationships:
+### Docker Containers, Images and Registry relationships:

 - Containers is the running Images
 - Changing in Container with not change anything in Images